-He holds the honor of being named one of Richmond Magazine’s “Top Doctors” in 2009, 2010, 2011 and 2012.
+Dr. Tuten holds the honor of being named one of Richmond Magazine’s “Top Doctors” every year over the past eight years.

 Dr. Tuten has been actively involved with World Pediatric Project for many years by volunteering his time to lead international surgical missions to the Eastern Caribbean.
 World Pediatric Project treats children suffering from birth defects, illness, and injury.
 Many of these conditions may be easily treated in the U.S, but can be life-threatening in developing countries due to the lack of medical care.

 St. Mary’s Office

 1501 Maple Avenue

 My Child Is Toe Walking — Should I Be Worried?